data-catering/data-caterer-docs/docs/setup/guide/scenario/batch-and-event.md

 # Generate Batch and Event Data

-!!! example "Info"

-    Generating event data is a paid feature.

 Creating a data generator for Kafka topic with matching records in a CSV file.

 ## Requirements